aibiansari/vite-react-app-boilerplate/README.md

 # Vite React App Boilerplate

-A minimalist Vite React app boilerplate with Tailwind CSS for styling, Shadcn components & React icons Seyup.
+A minimalist Vite React app boilerplate with TypeScript, Tailwind CSS for styling, Shadcn components & React icons Setup.
 This template is designed to help you kickstart your project with a clean and modern starting point.

 ## Features

 - __Dark-themed__ design with a sleek and professional appearance.
 - __Tailwind CSS__ for easy and flexible styling.
+- __TypeScript__ for type checking and improved developer experience.
 - __Shadcn__ components integrated for UI elements.
 - __React Icons__ for scalable vector icons.
 - __Simple layout__ with centered content and a footer.